ashleychontos/pySYD/docs/quickstart.rst

      - combining results into single csv file
     -----------------------------------------------------------

+Notice the difference in the printed parameters this time - they now have uncertainties!

 We include the progress bar in the sampling step iff the verbose output is `True` *and* ``pySYD`` is not executed in parallel mode.
 This is hard-wired since the latter would produce a nightmare mess.